despawnerer/theatrics/README.md

 Theatrics
 =========

-A nice little theater playbill sort of app using KudaGo API.
+A theater playbill app using KudaGo API.
 Only in Russian language right now.

 Available at http://theatrics.plansfortheday.org/